-Matt Horsley, Pure Financial Advisors, steal from one family to buy someone else’s–golddigger Lynn Stuart reaps the reward.
+Matt Horsley and Pure Financial Advisors steal from families.
+Lynn Stuart reaps the rewards of Theft

 Money Can’t By Me Love?